 This article discusses Silver Outlook following an Extended Wave 5 being completed.
 It originally appeared in WaveTimes on 4 May 2011 and is linked to my Elliott Wave book, Five Waves to Financial Freedom.
 The learning experience remains relevant today, as it will be forever in the future.

-In the last Elliott Wave Analysis of Silver, posted on 24th April, we saw a case made out for a test of the $50 level.
-It reached 49.51 and boy! whatever happened there is a trader’s nigtmare, especially if he was caught long!
-In just 4 days Silver has lost over 18%.
+In my prior Elliott Wave analysis of 24 April 2011, I had made the case for a test of the $50 level in Silver.
+At the time of writing this post, the precious metal has already reached $49.51.
+And oh boy!
+Whatever happened there is a trader’s nightmare, especially if he was caught with a long position.
+In just 4 days, Silver has lost over 18% of its value.
+This kind of move usually upsets the uninformed trader.
 Could this have been anticipated?
 What can we do from here?
 Where is Silver going in the medium term?
+Or simply put, what is the outlook for Silver?
 These questions are uppermost in the minds of traders.
 Let us address them one by one.

 Could we have anticipated this selloff in Silver?

 If you were using Elliott Wave Analysis, then you would have had anticipated a top near the $50 level without too much trouble.
 (We had actually done that in this blog).

 Look at the first two charts shown here.
 When the extended fifth wave covered a distance equal to the distance travelled by waves 1-3, any serious trader would think of taking profits.
 What is more important is the fact that any correction that follows the completion of an extended fifth wave is expected to be BOTH sharp and deep.
 This phenomenon has been covered extensively in this blog (see Fifth wave extensions can make you RICH!).

 The next chart that helps us to determine the outlook for Silver has many interesting Elliott Wave Analysis features.
 Study it carefully for it will enhance your learning a great deal.